SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Overview of Monte Carlo simulation results.
 Counterfactual is a future without continued warming in contrast to SSP245. {#tbl:simresults}

 As described in Table @tbl:simresults, the loss probability increases in both the 2030 and 2050 time frames considered for SSP245.
-This also wipes out the yield gains that our neural network would otherwise expect without climate change given historic trends [@nielsen_historical_2023].
+This also reduces the yield gains that our neural network would otherwise expect without climate change given historic trends [@nielsen_historical_2023].

 # Discussion
 In addition to highlighting future work opportunities, we observe a number of policy-relevant dynamics within our simulations.